-Indeed, the definition of Abuse Mitigation may carry consequences in terms of the scope of activity overseen by ICANN policies and contracts.
+10 Indeed, the definition of Abuse Mitigation may carry consequences in terms of the scope of activity overseen by ICANN policies and contracts.
 While governments and other stakeholders are concerned with the impact of DNS abuse on the public interest, including the safety of the public and the infringement of intellectual property rights, registries and registrars are concerned with restrictions on their commercial activities, ability to compete, increased operating costs and liability for consequences registrants may incur when action is taken on abusive domains.
 Non-commercial stakeholders on their part are concerned with the infringement of freedom of speech and privacy rights of registrants and Internet users, and share with contracted parties concerns about ICANN overstepping its mission.

-9 See p.88 of the CCT Review Final Report (8 September 2018) as highlighted more recently in the GAC Statement on DNS Abuse (18 September 2019)
+11 See p.88 of the CCT Review Final Report (8 September 2018) as highlighted more recently in the GAC Statement on DNS Abuse (18 September 2019)

-10 The Advisory, New gTLD Registry Agreement Specification 11 (3)(b) (8 June 2017) provides a definition of 'Security Threats' as including "pharming, phishing, malware, botnets, and other types of security threats."
+12 The Advisory, New gTLD Registry Agreement Specification 11 (3)(b) (8 June 2017) provides a definition of 'Security Threats' as including "pharming, phishing, malware, botnets, and other types of security threats."

-11 See p.5 of scorecard of Board Action on the Final CCT Recommendations
+13 See p.5 of scorecard of Board Action on the Final CCT Recommendations

-Issues - Awareness and Transparency: Community Engagements on DNS Abuse
+Awareness and Transparency: GAC-led Community Engagements on DNS Abuse

-The GAC and its Public Safety Working Group (PSWG) have led several Cross-Community engagements at ICANN meetings over the past few years seeking to raise awareness and explore solutions with relevant experts.
-More recently, leaders of ICANN's Supporting Organizations and Advisory Committee (SO/AC), and the ALAC held well attended engagements on the matter.
+The GAC and its Public Safety Working Group (PSWG) have led several Cross-Community engagements at ICANN meetings over the past few years seeking to raise awareness and explore solutions with relevant experts, most notably:

 - During ICANN57 in Hyderabad (5 November 2016), the GAC PSWG led a High Interest Topic session on Mitigation of Abuse in gTLDs which was designed as an exchange of views across the ICANN Community and highlighted: - the lack of a shared understanding of what constitute DNS Abuse; - the diversity of business models, practices and skills influencing approaches to mitigating abuse; and - the need for more industry-wide cooperation, to be supported by shared data on security threats. - During ICANN58 in Copenhagen (13 March 2017), the GAC PSWG moderated a Cross Community Session Towards Effective DNS Abuse Mitigation: Prevention, Mitigation & Response which discussed recent trends in DNS Abuse, in particular Phishing, as well as behavior such as domain hopping across registrars and TLDs which may require more coordinated and sophisticated responses from the industry.
 The session also served to highlight: - o the emerging Domain Abuse Activity Reporting (DAAR) initiative, - ongoing collaboration between ICANN org Contractual Compliance and SSR functions, and - the opportunity of leveraging New gTLD auction proceeds to fund the needs of Abuse mitigation - During ICANN60 in Abu Dhabi (30 October 2017), the PSWG hosted a Cross Community Session on Reporting of DNS Abuse for Fact-Based Policy Making and Effective Mitigation to discuss the establishment of reliable, public and actionable DNS Abuse reporting mechanisms for the prevention and mitigation of abuse, and to enable evidence-based policy making.
 The session confirmed the need for publication of reliable and detailed data on DNS Abuse, as contained in the Domain Abuse Activity Reporting (DAAR) tool.
-The PSWG considered further developing possible GAC principles12. - During ICANN66 in Montreal (6 November 2019), the ICANN Community held a Cross-Community Plenary Session on DNS Abuse.
-This session led to a call to action and identified several items for follow-up: - A call for registries and registrars to sign the Framework to Address Abuse
+The PSWG considered further developing possible GAC principles14.

-See Attachment 1:Abuse Mitigation Principles in ICANN60 GAC Briefing on DNS Abuse and report of the session in the GAC Abu Dhabi Communiqué (p.3)
+14 See Attachment 1:Abuse Mitigation Principles in ICANN60 GAC Briefing on DNS Abuse and report of the session in the GAC Abu Dhabi Communiqué (p.3)